Jail reform must address mental health, substance dependence

 The return on investment for these skyrocketing jail costs has been pitiful.
 Jailing the mentally ill predisposes them to high rates of recidivism and makes them more likely to commit suicide.
 To address this moral and fiscal crisis, Pima County decided to take action.

-Partnering with the MacArthur Foundation’s Safety and Justice Challenge, Pima County is introducing a two-step screening approach to their detention center.
+Partnering with the MacArthur Foundation’s Safety and Justice Challenge, Pima County is expanding its creening of arrestees before their initial court appearance.
 Before this initiative, financial constraints meant that only a portion of misdemeanor defendants could be vetted for how likely they were to appear in court.
-Those who could not be screened were detained in jail until trial.
 A grant from the foundation will allow pretrial services to expand evidence-based screening to all defendants to assess their likelihood to appear.

-The county also will implement behavioral health screenings before a pretrial detainee’s initial court appearance.
-This simple step gives judges safe alternatives to incarceration and will increase the county’s capacity to supervise those individuals with behavioral health needs once they are released.
-Through its plan, and other reform efforts, Pima County aims to save taxpayers $2.7 million a year and reduce its jail population by 17 percent over the next three years.
+The county also has implemented behavioral health screenings before a pretrial detainee’s initial court appearance.
+This simple step gives judges safe alternatives to incarceration.
+Through its plan, and other reform efforts, Pima County aims to save taxpayers more than $2 million a year and reduce its jail population by 16 percent over the next three years.

 The task force highlighted that the uptick in pretrial detention populations has been driven, in part, by the cash bail system.
 Factors like loss of employment, eviction and increased exposure to negative influences while in jail all likely play a role in why pretrial detention correlates with a higher likelihood to reoffend.
 For these reasons, the report found that “pre-trial detention should be avoided to the extent possible.”
 Only low-level offenders who meet specific requirements and who have documented behavioral health issues are considered diversion candidates and, of course, those released for post-booking treatment still face charges.

-Note: Correction: A previous version of this commentary incorrectly stated Pima County taxpayers would save $2.7 million a year and reduce jail population by 17 percent.
-The previous version also incorrectly stated that Pima County is introducing a two-step screening approach to its detention center.
-And the previous version incorrectly stated that people who weren’t vetted for how likely they were to appear were detained in jail until trial.